 1st article of 2018 is out!
 Does our method apply to your system?
 If so it could save you tons of video analysis time...

 Journal of Animal Ecology Blog interview: https://journalofanimalecology.wordpress.com/2017/10/06/field-reports-ju...

 On Nov 3-5, I will be co-hosting (with Vincent Careau and Gabriel Blouin-Demers) the 42nd annual meeting of the Société québécoise pour l'étude du comportement animal (SQEBC) at UOttawa for the first time in its history!
 Guest speakers: Nadia Aubin-Horth, Niels Dingemanse, Simon Reader and David Stephens.
 Information on registration and abstract submission (deadline Oct 15th): SQEBC2017 - English.pdf

 Oct 1st: I was just awarded a University Research Chair in Cognitive Ecology by UOttawa.
-I am currently recruiting graduate students for a May or Sept 2018 start.
-See bottom of this page for more information.

 We will be at the Animal Behavior Society (ABS) conference in Toronto, June 12-16th: come chat with us!

 Wed evening posters: Catherine Jarjour